Terms and definitions for the BC home flipping tax

 Taxable income

-Taxable income is the proceeds from the sale of the property (minus allowable expenses) minus the costs to acquire the property (minus required deductions) and the cost to improve the property.
+Taxable income is the proceeds from the sale of the property minus the total of the costs to purchase the property and the cost to improve the property.

 Contact information